mesosphere-backup/open-docs/tutorials/service-discovery.md

 ### What happens if a node is added to the cluster?

-As long as marathon-lb is configured and a Mesos slave process is running the node will join the cluster and function the same way as other nodes.
+As long as marathon-lb is configured and a Mesos agent process is running, the node will join the cluster and function the same way as other nodes.
 As and when Marathon starts application instances on it, HAProxy will update to route traffic to it.

 ### What happens if the number of instances of my application are increased in Marathon?

 Marathon will deploy the new instances to cluster nodes as and where there is spare capacity.
-The next time the HAProxy configuration is updated the new instances will be available for traffic to route to.
+The next time the HAProxy configuration is updated, the new instances will be available for traffic to route to.

 ### What happens if an instance goes down?